pnp/sp-dev-fx-webparts/samples/react-functional-component/README.md

 ## Building and testing

 In the react-functional-component directory run **npm install** to resolve all the dependencies.
 Once this has completed you can run **gulp serve** to test the web part in the local workbench.

-This sample was built with version 1.82 of the SharePoint Framework.
-It has been modified to use version 16.8 of the React framework (by default the version used is React 16.7).
-React 16.8 supports React Hooks although this is not needed in the sample code because HelloWorld.tsx is a pure (or stateless) functional component.